 11.11.2.1 Discovery with FILS authenticaiton

-A STA that discovers a FILS-capable AP that advertises an identity for which the STA has a trusted public key may begin the FILS Authentication protocol to the AP and perform mutual authentication using trusted public keys.
+A STA that discovers a FILS-capable AP that advertises a public key (see section 8.4.2.183) that the STA trusts, or has an ability to gain trust through validation of an X.509v3 certificate, may begin the FILS Authentication protocol to the AP and perform mutual authentication using trusted public keys.

 Instruct the editor to modify section 11.11.2.2.2. as indicated: